wzmli/COVID19-Canada/index.md

-This is a public open-resource page for the COVID19 testing data for Canada.
+This is a public open-resource page for COVID19 data for Canada.

-# Under construction
+## COVID19 Data

-## COVID19 Testing Data
+All code is available on [the associated repo](https://github.com/wzmli/COVID19-Canada)

-Our [_raw_ dataset](https://github.com/wzmli/COVID19-Canada/raw/master/COVID-19_test.csv) is compiled from available, open sources on the web – primarily provincial-level public health websites, see file for URLs
+Our [*raw* data set](COVID19_Canada.csv); [direct download](https://github.com/wzmli/COVID19-Canada/blob/master/COVID19_Canada.csv) is compiled from available, open sources on the web – primarily provincial-level public health websites, see file for URLs.

 We update once per day around 21:00 Toronto time.

 This dataset contains daily reported number of positive/negative confirmed cases, presumptive cases, under investigation, and sources.